Plot parameters#

 minimum_step_sizeFor

-photometrydata, the step size is automatically increased to 5 minutes if the range of the dataset is larger than three times ‘minimum_planet_period’, otherwiseminimum_step_sizeis usedFor all the other kinds of dataset, the code will use the minimum value among the
+photometrydata, the step size is automatically increased to 5 minutes if the range of the dataset is larger than three times ‘minimum_planet_period’, otherwiseminimum_step_sizeis usedFor all the other kinds of datasets, the code will use the minimum value among the

 minimum_planet_perioddivided by 20, theminimum_step_size, and the range of the dataset divided by ten times the number of points